 Professor Cathie Sherrington

-NHMRC Senior Research Fellow at Sydney School of Public Health, The University of Sydney.
-She leads the 23-person Physical Activity, Ageing and Disability Research Stream within the Institute for Musculoskeletal Health and is Deputy Director of the Institute.
-She has successfully completed 24 RCTs and 20 systematic reviews of RCTs about exercise to prevent falls and enhance mobility including a systematic review of qualitative studies.
-She is the most productive author internationally in systematic reviews and randomised trials about exercise and falls prevention.
-Currently is President (2015-2020) of the Aust.
-NZ Fall Prevention Society and co-leads the physiotherapy group of the Global Fragility Fracture Network.
+Professor, Sydney School of Public Health, University of Sydney.
+Leads the 28-person Physical Activity, Ageing and Disability Research Stream within the Institute for Musculoskeletal Health (a partnership between the University and Sydney Local Health District) and is Deputy Director of the Institute.
+She has led or collaborated on 47 RCTs (18 with NHMRC funding) and 25 systematic reviews about exercise to prevent falls and enhance mobility.
+Scopus ranks her 3rd in the world for research into independent living and falls.
+She co-leads the physiotherapy group of the Global Fragility Fracture Network.

 Professor Stephen R Lord